DaFaYo/MovieAPI/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.

+Simple GUI that uses the Open Movie Database API: http://www.omdbapi.com/

+To see it running, go to: https://dafayo.github.io/MovieAPI/

+You can search fo a movie.
+By clicking on a movie, you can see the movie details.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.